-One of the most frequent Labor Law questions that we get is usually phrased like this; ‘Have I been wrongfully fired?’, or ‘If xyz happened, can my job legally fire me?’.
+One of the most frequent Labor Law questions that we get is usually phrased like this; ‘Have I been wrongfully fired?’, or ‘If xyz happened, can my employer legally fire me?’
 Because of this, we are taking the time to lay out a comprehensive guide to NY Labor Laws definitions of when being fired is legal, and when it is illegal in the state of NY.
 All of the situations that we will reference in this blog will be in the realm of ‘Private Sector’, or non-government employment.
-So let’s begin with the most important point; when is being fired illegal?
+So let’s begin with the most important point: when is being fired illegal?

 NY Labor Laws: When is being fired illegal?

 - When your employee manual says it is: In other words, there are times when an employee manual, or employee contract at a certain firm will lay out specific guidelines to the procedure of being fired.
 For example; the manual may state that in the situation that an employee is not meeting the job standard, that employee will be sat down for a performance review.
 Here, the employee will be give a time frame to enhance their performance.
 If their performance is still not meeting standards, the employee will be fired.
 If said employee finds themselves in a situation where they are being fired without the preliminary performance review and grace period, they may have grounds to sue.
 Be sure to read your employee manuals.

 - When it is against the NY Human Rights Law: The Human Rights Law states that in the state of New York, an employee cannot be fired on the grounds of race, religion, gender, sexual orientation, ethnicity, age, marital status or disability.
 In short, NY labor labor laws are clear that if you feel that you have been fired due to discrimination , you should report your situation to New York City Commission on Human Rights, or call an experienced employment lawyer.